scipion-em/docs/docs/developer/tutorials/creating-streaming-protocol.rst

     def _addMovieToOutput(self, movie):
         """
-        Returns the output set if not available create an empty one
+        Creates the output set if it does not exists.
+Adds a movie to the set
         """

         # Do we have the attribute "outputMovies"?